AaronAppel/QwerkE/Documentation/Version Control/Git and GitHub.md

 4. commit changes

 ### Git corruption issues
-One solution is to delete the "pack" folder inside the .git/objects/ directory.
+One solution is to try deleting the "pack" folder inside the .git/objects/ directory.